Free worldwide shipping on every order

 Not on the checked TheraFace Mask product page.
 The page publishes 648 lights, price, FDA cleared status, and warranty, but not a directly comparable mW/cm2 value.

 The checked page says FDA Cleared.
-FDA cleared and FDA approved are different regulatory terms, so buyers should use the wording the manufacturer publishes.
+Buyers should use the wording the manufacturer publishes when comparing device claims.

 Does Therabody ship to Canada?